Getting Started

 Note

-.…or download the pyBacktrack source code, extract to a local directory and run:
+…or you can download the pyBacktrack source code, extract it to a local directory, and run:

 python -m pip install <path-to-local-directory>